AGE LIMIT: 12 Years

 - Zika Virus: The CDC has reported Zika outbreaks in Cuba and advises travelers to practice enhanced precautions.
 Check out the CDC's websitefor updated travel alerts, and please review our prepared Zika Virus Travel Tips on the Health & Safety dropdown menu to help you travel healthy.

 - Exchanging Money in Cuba: $1 USD is roughly equivalent to 1 CUC (Cuban Convertible Peso- the currency you will exclusively use in Cuba).
 While you can exchange USD for CUC, there is an immediate 10% penalty which is why we suggest you bring Euros or Canadian dollars (CAD) instead.
 We recommend exchanging currency upon arrival at the Havana airport.
 Airport officials can point you to the currency exchange desk.
-Other options are government exchange offices within the city, banks (consider likely open hours for both), and your hotel, however the airport is likely your best bet for convenience and the most favorable rates.
+Other options are government exchange offices within the city, banks (consider likely open hours for both), and your casa, however the airport is likely your best bet for convenience and the most favorable rates.
 If arriving on the morning of Day 1 and meeting your group before leaving the airport, your guides will assist you with currency exchange.

 - How Much To Bring on Your Tour: Below are some guidelines on how much cash you may want to bring for items not included in your tour.
 Although it is slowly changing, virtually all U.S. bank credit/debit cards still do not work in Cuba, so bring more cash than you think you'll need - if you run out, there is likely no easy way to get more.